 For children and teenagers, being “just a little off” in their social behavior can easily trigger rejection by their hyperaware peers, and make them targets of teasing and bullying.
 Sometimes young children with social awkwardness or deficits are misdiagnosed with autism, because these behaviors are one component of an autism diagnosis.
 But it’s important to recognize that these behaviors occur in a lot of kids who aren’t on the spectrum, too.

-“Most kids with learning problems have social dimensions to their problems,” observes Scott Bezsylko, the executive director of Winston Preparatory School, which specializes in teaching children with learning challenges.
+“Most kids with learning problems have social dimensions to their problems,” observes Scott Bezsylko, the executive director of Winston Preparatory Schools, which specialize in teaching children with learning challenges.
 What causes these social and communication difficulties, and why do kids with ADHD and learning disorders have them?

 The cognitive process